Lizzyolu/mywebclass-agile-docs/documentation/theme_1/initiatives/initiative_devops.md

 ## Epics:
 * [Create a Privacy policy content template
 * [Develop a testing strategy for the privacy policy
 * [Develop a comprehensive understanding of GDPR requirements
+* Security and Compliance](Epics/Secuity%20and%20Compliance.md)

 ## Test Plan
 How will these be tested?